Some people miss Chanukah when it's over.

 Some people miss Chanukah when it's happening.

-Story number one: I was at the printing house last week, arranging to print 2000 copies of my sample chapter about leopards from the Torah Encyclopedia of the Animal Kingdom (which you can download for free on this page).
+Story number one: I was once at a printing house, arranging to print 2000 copies of a sample chapter about leopards from the Torah Encyclopedia of the Animal Kingdom (which you can download for free on this page).
 I told the (secular Israeli) woman in charge of the printing schedule that I wanted it out in time for Chanukah, because the subject matter is related to Chanukah.

 "What do leopards have to do with Chanukah?" she asked.

 It was a very reasonable question.
 I explained that in Scripture, Daniel has a prophetic vision in which he sees various animals which represent different kingdoms.
 He sees a leopard (with four heads and four wings!), which represents Greece.

 "But what does Greece have to do with Chanukah? she asked.

 Story number two: I heard a dvar Torah which, as a launch point, discussed the halachah that if the candles on the menorah blow out, you need not rekindle them.
 The speaker went on to describe how the message of Chanukah is that everything is in Hashem's hands, about how the Greek army was defeated entirely by way of supernatural miracles, and about how the ultimate message of Chanukah is that Torah and mitzvos is all that counts, and hishtadlus is entirely irrelevant, and basically pointless and unnecessary.

 (Meanwhile, if you're in Israel for Chanukah, come visit The Biblical Museum of Natural History and learn more about the connection between leopards and Chanukah!)